IdrisFallout-Selfhosted/GeminiAIChatBot_App/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please feel free to create a pull request.

+## Demo

+To see a demo of the Gemini AI chatbot in action, you can visit [here](https://chat.waithakasam.com).

 ## License

 This project is licensed under the MIT License.